tmweigand/PMMoTo/docs/examples/drainage_inkbottle.rst

 Step 5: Define Capillary Pressure Range
 ---------------------------------------

+Multiple equilibrium states exist for most multiphase systems, and they depend on the porous structure as well as the properties and interactions of the fluids.
+In the standard morphological approach, the contact angle is restricted to zero, and the resulting equilibrium states are determined by the capillary pressure and the surface tension.

-Create a sequence of capillary pressures designed to resolve a range of pore throat sizes for the ink bottle geometry.
+A sequence of capillary pressures is created that are designed to capture behavior for the ink bottle geometry.

 .. code-block:: python